Click on any of the frequently asked questions below to reveal the answer.

 We do not offer inpatient experiences, so for a resident hoping for those options, we may not be able to accommodate.
-However, we continue to work to bridge the gap between health-systems and community, as is evidenced by our Transitions of Care program.

 The well-being of our residents is paramount.
 We are a family-owned company, and our resident is part of the family.
 Resident support begins the moment they start, as we discuss all of the resident’s goals, needs, wants, and everything that we’ll need to do to make them successful.
-Residents meet with the RPD every two weeks for briefing to discuss current project load, work/life balance, problems, solutions, ideas and anything else.
+Residents meet with the RPD every two weeks for briefings to discuss current project load, work/life balance, problems, solutions, ideas and anything else.
 Ownership also has discussions and check-ins with the resident throughout the year to assist in their development.

 We also help residents get involved outside of Kelley-Ross.
 We help connect our resident to other programs in the area, we get our residents involved with outside groups (WSPA, WASHAA, etc.), and we help our residents immerse themselves in the global scope of healthcare.